michaelfester/docs/docs/guides/core/data-to-layout.md

 {% figure src="/docs/guides/core/data-to-layout/rows-and-columns-in-google-sheets.png" caption="Rows and columns in Google Sheets" /%}

 Within each table, every column should have a name.
 These column names describe the properties or attributes of your items.
-Some Data Sources like Airtable automatically have column names, but in spreadsheets, you’ll need to make sure the first row is reserved for this.
+Some Data Sources like Airtable automatically have column names, but in spreadsheets, you'll need to make sure the first row is reserved for this.

 For example, if we were making a Team Directory, we might have two tables; one for Staff and another for Locations.
 In the Staff table, we would have columns for `Name`, `Email`, `Photo`, `Phone Number`, `Role`, `Manager`, and `Location`.
 In the `Location` table, we would have columns for `Name`, `Address`, and `Image`.